tomcdonald/personal-website/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Computer Science
-    institution: The University of Sheffield
+    institution: The University of Manchester
     year: 2024
   - course: MSc in Data Analytics
     institution: The University of Sheffield